Mr-oxm/Basera/README.md

 # Photo Editor

+> **v0.1.0-alpha** — Early experimental release.
+Expect bugs, missing features, and breaking changes.

 A **professional-grade, Photoshop-style photo editor** built in Python with a modular, extensible architecture.
 Designed for scalability, performance, and clean code — not a toy.

+> [!WARNING]
+> This is a **pre-1.0 early version**.
+The editor is under active development and many features are incomplete, unstable, or not yet functional.
+Use at your own risk — contributions and bug reports are welcome.

 <img width="1919" height="992" alt="image" src="https://github.com/user-attachments/assets/0b87d5d4-9866-4eff-b81a-6ad657589609" />